verilylifesciences/variant-qc/R/PlatinumGenomes-QC/QC-demo.md

 ```

 ```
-# The following query computes the allelic frequency for BRCA1 SNPs.
+# The following query computes the Hardy-Weinberg equilibrium for BRCA1 SNPs.
 SELECT
   vars.reference_name AS CHR,
   vars.start AS POS,